 Monitoring thyroid levels on medication

 Correct dosing of thyroid hormone is usually assessed using the same tests for diagnosis of thyroid disease, including TSH and FT4.
 Thyroid tests are typically checked every 4-6 weeks initially and then every 6 to 12 months once stable.
 In special circumstances, such as pregnancy, a history of thyroid cancer, central hypothyroidism, amiodarone therapy, or use of combination T4 and T3 thyroid hormone replacement, your endocrinologist may check different thyroid tests.
-Additionally, your endocrinologist will evaluate for symptoms of hyperthyroidism and hypothyroidism and peform a physicial exam.
+Additionally, your endocrinologist will evaluate for symptoms of hyperthyroidism and hypothyroidism and perform a physical exam.

 Women who are pregnant and women who may become pregnant should only be treated with levothyroxine (T4).
 Only T4 efficiently crosses the placenta to provide thyroid hormone to the developing fetus.
 Thyroid hormone is critical in early pregnancy for brain development.
 Normal ranges for thyroid tests in pregnancy are different and change by trimester.
 Women with thyroid disease in pregnancy or who are considering pregnancy should be under the care of an endocrinologist to guide therapy.